THHamiltonSmith/thhamiltonsmith/README.md

 My name is Thomas.
 I am a full-time high school student from Adelaide, Australia, studying to get into university for a PHD in Advanced Computer Science at the University of Adelaide, or if I get the chance, maybe Stanford or MIT.

 I have been coding since 2016 starting with HTML and CSS for basic web development, until moving on to Unity game development with C#, and other projects using C# and JS.
-I enjoy rowing and going to the gym, playing games and going out with the boys.
+I enjoy rowing and going to the gym, playing games and going out with my mates.

 > "I want to put a ding in the universe." - Steve Jobs